 Speaking to PCGamesN at XO19, creative director Adam Isgreen said that microtransactions aren't in the game's future.
 “The idea of microtransactions in a real-time strategy game isn’t a thing,” he said.
 "DLC, expansions – all of that is things that we’re going to be exploring for Age 4.”

 Judging by the animated concept art in the trailer, Age of Empires 4 won't take the series to a singular new era.
 Instead, a variety of armies from previous games in the series are featured in the footage: Native Americans, British Redcoats, Roman legionnaires, Japanese samurai, and others.
 It's unclear whether these are the units or factions we'll control in Age of Empires 4.
 Hopefully they won't take the form of individually purchasable armies, as Relic did with Sega's Company of Heroes 2.

-Age of Empires 2 and 3 remasters are also in the works
+An Age of Empires 3 remaster is also in the works

 Finally, hat tip to Bill Gates, who presumably got this whole Age of Empires 4 thing rolling after answering this question in a Reddit AMA in March 2016: